RamanMehat/ComicUtility/README.md

 Version = 0.0.0

 ## Description
-Utilities scripts used for formatting Comics.
+Utility scripts used for formatting Comics.